nkonyanihlulani/absa_zindi_challenge/README.md

 In a previous article, we shared how our model for the Absa Zindi Challenge climbed from 12th place to 2nd, driven by strategic data engineering, feature selection, and hyperparameter optimization.
 That phase emphasized the exploratory and model-building aspects of machine learning.
 Now, we’re excited to dive into the next critical step: scaling machine learning projects effectively using Amazon SageMaker.

-### everaging Amazon SageMaker for Scalable ML Workflows
+### Leveraging Amazon SageMaker for Scalable ML Workflows
 Amazon SageMaker, a fully managed service, offers a comprehensive suite of tools to streamline machine learning workflows at a relatively low cost.
 Its ability to seamlessly scale data science workloads by leveraging AWS infrastructure was pivotal for our project.
 We specifically utilized SageMaker Studio, an integrated development environment, to kickstart and manage our inference pipelines, enabling us to transition from experimentation to production with greater efficiency.

 Here’s a link to the full implementation: